enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 ``CoolingRefineRegionRightEdge`` (external)
     Top-right corner of refinement region.
 Must be within the overall refinement region.
-If using a moving refinement region, this will ideally correspond to the top-right corner in the ``CoolingRefineRegionFile`` at this output time.
+If using a moving refinement region, this will correspond to the top-right corner in the ``CoolingRefineRegionFile`` at this output time.
 If these parameters are not set, then the code will likely try to refine the entire domain to the forced refinement level before only doing it within the CoolingRefineRegion, which can take a long